kriti-rai/trailista/README.md

 # TRAILISTA

-Trailista (*or Trail-lister*) is a WIP that uses [The Hiking Project Data API](https://www.hikingproject.com/data) to extract hiking trails based on user's location input.
+Trailista is a React app that uses [The Hiking Project Data API](https://www.hikingproject.com/data) to extract hiking trails based on user's location input.

 ## Demo